-Staff will arrive at the car park at 9am, the site will open with the first bus leaving at 9.30am.
-The last bus will leave the pick-up point in the city centre at 10pm, with the car park closing at 10.30pm.
+Staff will be available at the car park from 9am, will open with the first bus at 9.30pm and the last bus will leave the pick-up point at 10.30pm and the car park will close at 11pm

 Sophia Gardens– Event-day parking will be available at Sophia Gardens and will cost £15 in cash on the day.
 No pre-booking is available.